How to choose a polarizing filter

 Example of a NISI square polarizing filter – More details on Amazon

-3 - The Brand
+3 - The brand

-4 - Thickness
+4 - Filter thickness

-5 - The budget
+5 - Budget

 - Diameter : the larger the diameter of your lens, the more expensive the filter will be,

-Which filters to choose?
+Which filters should you choose?
 My recommendations

 Wide-angle lenses